AceCentre/pasco/docs/getting-started/configuration-options.md

 ::: tip
-This won't increase the speed of any recorded messages* **Note: This option is only available for automatic scanning.
+This won't increase the speed of any recorded messages. **Note:** This option is only available for automatic scanning.
 :::